 A specific shampoo for cars could be bought online or from your local stores and hardware.
 Shampoo the car thoroughly using a wash mitt.
 You need a mitt to make sure you don't scratch the surface of your car.

-After shampooing, you can now rinse it the same way you did earlier and dry your car using a microfiber towel.
+After shampooing, you can now rinse it the same way you did earlier and dry your car using a microfiber towel or a gym towel is also a good option.
 It is a must that you use this specific kind of towel because it is soft and there is no way it could damage your car.

 Other towels have harsh materials on their fabrics so don't make a mistake of using those.